Linking Across Data Granularity: Fitting Multivariate Hawkes Processes to Partially Interval-Censored Data: Introduction

-The second question relates to modeling and forecasting online popularity across online social media platform boundaries.
-Online popularity has been extensively studied within the realm of a single social media platform -- see Twitter~\citep{Zhao2015,Kobayashi2016,Zarezade2016,Mishra2016,Zadeh2022}, YouTube~\citep{Crane2008,Ding2015,Rizoiu2017}, Reddit~\citep{Medvedev2018,Krohn2019} -- and the self-exciting point processes are a tool of choice for modeling.
-However, content is often shared across multiple interacting platforms -- such as YouTube and Twitter -- and we need to account for cross-excitation using multivariate processes.
-But YouTube only exposes views data as interval-censored, rendering it impossible to use the classical Hawkes multivariate process.
-The Hawkes Intensity process (HIP) \citep{Rizoiu2017} proposes a workaround and treats the tweet and share counts as external stimuli for views.
+The second question relates to modeling and forecasting online popularity across social media platform boundaries.
+Online popularity has been extensively studied within the realm of a single social media platform --- see Twitter~\cite{Zhao2015,Kobayashi2016,Mishra2016,Zadeh2022}, YouTube~\cite{Crane2008,Rizoiu2017}, Reddit~\cite{Krohn2019} --- and the self-exciting point processes are the tool of choice for modeling.
+However, content is often shared across multiple interacting platforms --- such as YouTube and Twitter --- and we need to account for cross-excitation using multivariate processes.
+However, YouTube only exposes view data as interval-censored, rendering it impossible to use the classical MHP.
+The Hawkes Intensity process (HIP) \cite{Rizoiu2017} proposes a workaround and treats the tweet and share counts as external stimuli for views.
 Its shortcoming is that it cannot model the cross-excitation from views to tweets and shares.
-The question is, \textbf{can we improve performance in the YouTube popularity prediction task by modeling the \eat{cross-excitation of }views, tweets, and shares and fitting on partially interval-censored data?}
+The question is, \textbf{can we improve performance in the YouTube popularity prediction task by modeling the views, tweets, and shares through fitting on partially interval-censored data?}